Manage your function app

 In Azure Functions, a function app provides the execution context for your individual functions.
 Function app behaviors apply to all functions hosted by a given function app.
-This topic describes how to configure and manage your function apps in the Azure portal.
+All functions in a function app must be of the same language.

 Not all App Service features are available when a function app runs on the Consumption hosting plan.